redqueenxyz/cryptoFinance/README.md

 ### Phase 3: (*Optional*) Robo Investing as a Service
 * **Goal**: Given newly gained knowledge of crypto financial products, work towards the construction of a simple investing bot assistant, complete with simple performance dashboards, dollar cost averaging, automated rebalancing, and other features necessary to comfort new investors in this space.
 * **Strategy**: Having created new tools and techniques to appeal to technical and institutional traders, build a product that makes crypto investing more accesible to the average investor, incorporating salient techniques and best practices.
 * **Origin**: Currently a variety of hypothetical crypto currency investors are overwhelmed by the difficulty to enter the market via exchanges, navigating the variety of tokens and digital assets available, deciding on an optimal strategy, and then executing that strategy consistently.
-We hope to simplify this entire process using a simple wrapper, and make crypto-Finance more accesible.
+We hope to simplify this entire process using a simple wrapper, and make crypto-Finance more accessible.
-* **Reasoning**: Robo Advisors like [Wealthsimple](http://wealthsimple.com/), [Betterment](http://betterment.com/), and [Wealthfront](http://wealthfront.com/) are gaining notoriety for breaking down the jargon of investing, captivating the interest (and funding) of the less-savy consumer as a far more effecient means of investing.
+* **Reasoning**: Robo Advisors like [Wealthsimple](http://wealthsimple.com/), [Betterment](http://betterment.com/), and [Wealthfront](http://wealthfront.com/) are gaining notoriety for breaking down the jargon of investing, captivating the interest (and funding) of the less-savvy consumer as a far more efficient means of investing.
 A similar product for cryptocurrencies (or the incorporation of digital assets onto those platforms) is an eventuality, and technology exploring such application may become valuable quickly.
 * **Process**:
     * Step 1: Web App Development
     * Step 2: Token / Asset Buying Integration
     * Step 3: Account Funding Integration
     * Step 4: App Launch
-    * Step 5: User Acqusition
+    * Step 5: User Acquisition

 ### Phase 4: Evolutionary Investing as a Token
 * **Goal**: Move away from the MPT and pursue a far more recent and robust approach in financial theory, namely [genetic algorithms](https://www.investopedia.com/articles/financial-theory/11/using-genetic-algorithms-forecast-financial-markets.asp), reinforced parallelized machine learning, and [evolutionary strategies](https://blog.openai.com/evolution-strategies/).
-* **Strategy**: Implement cutting edge theory into a native Ethereum implementation, both to test the theoretical limits of the platform and apply the latest findings of quantiative financial theory.
+* **Strategy**: Implement cutting-edge theory into a native Ethereum implementation, both to test the theoretical limits of the platform and apply the latest findings of quantitative financial theory.
 * **Origin**: At the initial proposal of [sigmaCoin](https://github.com/redqueenxyz/sigmaCoin) at the Blockgeek 2017 Hackathon, Vitalik Buterin commented on the practical validity of the MPT model, noting that it's theortical assumptions could make it easy to game or trick in the highly volatile (and unregulated) world of crypto Finance.
-His response was to pusure an implementation that was more adverserial, the investigation of which has yielded this new and fascinating financial theory that warrants testing in market.
+His response was to pursue an implementation that was more adversarial, the investigation of which has yielded this new and fascinating financial theory that warrants testing in the market.
-* **Reasoning**: By employing a simple yet intelligent updating rule across a variety of randomly intialized workers, building a mechanism for the creation, measurement, culling, and evolution of iterative generations of portfolios, we will implement [a multiagent search for the optimal cryptocurrency portfolio] that leverages the computational power of Ethereum itself to
+* **Reasoning**: By employing a simple yet intelligent updating rule across a variety of randomly initialized workers, building a mechanism for the creation, measurement, culling, and evolution of iterative generations of portfolios, we will implement [a multiagent search for the optimal cryptocurrency portfolio] that leverages the computational power of Ethereum itself to